Master in Electrical and Computer Engineering

 Signal and Data Processing

-Vikram Krishnamurthy is a Professor of Electrical & Computer Engineering at Cornell University and Cornell Tech.
+Vikram Krishnamurthy is a Professor at Cornell Tech and in the Electrical and Computer Engineering Department at Cornell University.
 Professor Krishnamurthy’s group works on statistical signal processing and controlled-sensing problems.
 The fundamental ideas revolve around Bayesian inference, stochastic optimization and game theory.
 The applications of the research are in three areas.
 The first application area is in smart adaptive radar tracking systems where the radar system can adapt its behavior in real time using feedback control, and where natural language processing models are used to determine anomalies in target trajectories.
 The second application area is in understanding how social sensors (human decision makers) interact and influence each other over a social network.
 This involves related ideas in behavioral economics and revealed preferences, information fusion and is backed up by real-world data from YouTube and psychometric experiments.
 The final application area is in modeling and controlling the dynamics of artificial cell membranes and nano-scale molecular machines/sensors built out of such membranes.

 Daniel D. Lee

-Dr. Daniel Dongyuel Lee is currently a Professor in Electrical and Computer Engineering at Cornell Tech and Executive Vice President for Samsung Research.
+Daniel Dongyuel Lee is a Professor at Cornell Tech and in the Electrical and Computer Engineering Department at Cornell University.
 Until 2018, he was the UPS Foundation Chair Professor in the School of Engineering and Applied Science at the University of Pennsylvania.
 He received his A.B. summa cum laude in Physics from Harvard University and his Ph.D. in Condensed Matter Physics from the Massachusetts Institute of Technology in 1995.
 Before coming to Penn, he was a researcher at AT&T and Lucent Bell Laboratories in the Theoretical Physics and Biological Computation departments.
 He is a Fellow of the IEEE and AAAI and has received the National Science Foundation CAREER award and the Lindback award for distinguished teaching.
 He was also a fellow of the Hebrew University Institute of Advanced Studies in Jerusalem, an affiliate of the Korea Advanced Institute of Science and Technology, and organized the US-Japan National Academy of Engineering Frontiers of Engineering Symposium and Neural Information Processing Systems (NIPS) conference.
 His group focuses on understanding general computational principles in biological systems and on applying that knowledge to build autonomous systems.

 C. Richard Johnson